As a small business owner, you’ve likely got limited resources to expand your marketing strategy.

 - Fridays – explainer videos

 You can create any kind of schedule you want, rotating between these types of videos.
+There are tonnes of project scheduling tools to keep yourself on track, most of which have a free version.
 Whatever you choose to do, do it consistently.

 6. Drive Traffic To Your Video In The First 24 Hours